Tobacco Free KU

 What responsibilities do all KU faculty, staff and students have to report violations?
 Will reported violations need documented proof (e.g., pictures of staff smoking on campus rather than hearsay)?

-For faculty, staff and student employees, violations should be reported to supervisors/department heads who should contact HR.
-Individuals may also contact HR directly.
-Violations by students may be reported to the Office of the Vice Provost for Student Affairs or to HR.
+For faculty, staff and student employees, violations should be reported to supervisors/department heads who should contact Human Resource Management (HRM).
+Individuals may also contact HRM directly.
+Violations by students may be reported to the Office of the Vice Provost for Student Affairs or using the available form

-Staff members will not be disciplined for failing to report a violation of this policy, though it is hoped staff will politely remind violators about the policy.
-We do not anticipate providing incentives for reporting violations.
+Students and staff members will not be disciplined for failing to report a violation of this policy, though it is hoped staff will politely remind violators about the policy.
+Incentives for reporting violations will not be provided.

 Is KU proposing to hire staff that would enforce this policy who are basically Tobacco Police?
 Or will these new responsibilities be added to existing staff workloads?